charan4ks/charan4ks.github.io/README.md

 - 🔭 I’m currently working in a Banglore based startup

-- 🌱 I’m build scalable systems and got expertise in backend
+- 🌱 I build scalable systems

-- 🌱 I’m passionate about technology
+- 🌱 Passionate about technology and its contribution to redefine our lives

 - 📝 I talk about Architecture, Tech and systems